Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

 #### Create and publish `active-directory-javascript-nodejs-webapi-v2` to an Azure App Services

+> :information_source: If you would like to use **VS Code Azure Tools** extension for deployment, [watch the tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial-vscode-azure-app-service-node-01) offered by Microsoft Docs.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Click `Create a resource` in the top left-hand corner, select **Web** --> **Web App**, and give your web site a name, for example, `active-directory-javascript-nodejs-webapi-v2.azurewebsites.net`.
 1. Next, select the `Subscription`, `Resource Group`, `App service plan and Location`. `OS` will be **Windows** and `Publish` will be **Code**.